matantsu/Task/README.md

-# The Simplest Vert.x-web Server
+# Solution to programming task

-This is a sample project to show the minimal deployment of a `vertx-web` based routing HTTP server.
+This is a solution to the programming task given by Greenfield Tech.
+It's simply a clone of https://github.com/guss77/simplest-vertx-web-server.

 To run: